dannyshaf7/my-first-website/docs/research.md

-# Looking in to options for hosting (free vs. paid, cloud vs. local, etc.)
+# Looking for hosting options (free vs. paid, cloud vs. local, etc.)

 **Netlify**
 - **What It Is**: Netlify is a platform for deploying static sites and web applications.
 It offers free hosting with some limitations on bandwidth and build minutes.